Rafaela-Wolf/seasons-of-the-year/README.md

 git clone https://github.com/Rafaela-Wolf/seasons-of-the-year.git
 cd seasons-of-the-year

 Make sure you have Node.js installed.
-TIf not, install the dependencies: npm install
+If not, install the dependencies: npm install

 ## Usage